-The «Cumulus» program for managing information sources in science and technology was first presented at the CUIB (Centro Universitario de Investigaciones Bibliotecológicas) in Mexico in 2010, currently known as IIBI (Institute of Library and Information Research), on the occasion of the 7th Hispano-Mexican Seminar on Library and Documentation Research, an international event where leading experts from each country share ideas, perspectives, and develop joint research projects.
-In this context, the Cumulus program was the first specialized program designed from a documentation perspective for the systematic cataloging of information sources, presenting a hierarchical documentary analysis model that begins with institutional sources and extends to purely documentary ones, capable of unraveling corporate authority departments, their functional and organizational areas, down to the documentary base comprising documents and purely intellectual resources.
-To enable such a comprehensive analysis, the Cumulus program features one of the most complete cataloging forms, allowing users to register information sources, their authorities, classification, and semantic relationships without closing the main working screen, while始终保持 the description information visible at all times.
-The program’s utility and capabilities were subsequently tested when it was employed by students in the course «Specialized Information Sources in Science and Technology», resulting in an interesting experience published in the Journal of Documentation of Information Sciences.
+The «Cumulus» program for managing information sources in science and technology was first presented at the CUIB (Centro Universitario de Investigaciones Bibliotecológicas) in Mexico in 2010, currently known as IIBI (Institute of Library and Information Research), on the occasion of the 7th Hispano-Mexican Seminar on Library and Information Science Research, an international gathering where leading experts from each country share ideas, perspectives, and develop joint research projects.
+In this context, the Cumulus program was the first specialized program designed from a documentation perspective for the systematic cataloging of information sources, presenting a hierarchical documentary analysis model that moves from institutional sources to purely documentary ones, capable of unraveling corporate authority departments, their functional and organizational areas, and ultimately concretizing into a documentary base of documents and purely intellectual resources.
+To enable such a comprehensive analysis, the Cumulus program features one of the most complete cataloging forms, allowing users to register information sources, their authorities, classification, and semantic relationships without closing the main working screen, while maintaining constant visibility of the descriptive information.
+The utility and capabilities of the program were subsequently tested when it was employed by students in the course «Specialized Information Sources in Science and Technology», resulting in an interesting experience published in the Journal of Documentation of Information Sciences.

 Reference